couchbase/query/tutorial/content/slide-1.md

 ## <b>Section 1.
-N1QL Basics</b>
+SQL for Documents (N1QL) Basics</b>

-Welcome to the Couchbase N1QL tutorial!
+## Welcome

-N1QL (pronounced as “nickel”) is Couchbase’s next generation query language.
-N1QL aims to meet the query needs of distributed document-oriented databases.
-This document specifies the syntax and semantics of the SELECT statement in N1QL.
+Welcome to the Couchbase query tutorial!

-The N1QL data model derives its name from the non-first normal form, which is a superset and generalization of the relational first normal form (1NF).
+SQL for Documents, codenamed N1QL (pronounced “nickel”), is the new query language from Couchbase.
+It extends SQL to JSON document databases.

 On the right hand side you see a query editor.